Gioker90/PowerBI/Sales_Dashboard/Readme.md

 5.**Add data to your visual** > drag measure Count of 'name of the product'  into Fields > select

-**creating 4 different card, each per every product
+6.Creating 4 different card, each per every product

-**Create new measure**, called 'product' Revenues (in this case 'Cappuccino'), and doing the same for all the 4 products
+7.**Create new measure**, called 'product' Revenues (in this case 'Cappuccino'), using `COUNTX` to filter only the desired prodcut.
+Then doing the same for all the 4 products

 `